lumbunginov/geoserver-rest-api-Laravel/README.md

 ## Credits

+This repository is forked from [ttungbmt/geoserver-rest-api](https://github.com/ttungbmt/geoserver-rest-api).
+Special thanks to the original author for creating this excellent GeoServer REST API library.

-This Package is inspired by [OneOffTech/geoserver-client-php](https://github.com/OneOffTech/geoserver-client-php).
+The original package is inspired by [OneOffTech/geoserver-client-php](https://github.com/OneOffTech/geoserver-client-php).
 Huge thanks goes to OneOffTech [OneOffTech/geoserver-client-php](https://github.com/OneOffTech/geoserver-client-php) for their amazing work!

 ## License